 Apple Store Ginza in the news

-Since its opening, Apple Store Ginza has been in the news a couple more times.
-In 2011, it was heavily featured on the news after Steve Jobs’ death, when it became a gathering point for Japanese Apple fans to pay tribute to the company’s innovative CEO.
+After its grand opening, Apple Store Ginza made the news a couple more times.
+In 2011, it was heavily featured in news reports about Steve Jobs’ death, when it became a gathering point for Japanese Apple fans to pay tribute to the company’s innovative CEO.

 Did you ever make it to the Apple Store in Ginza?
 Have you ever attended the opening of an Apple store?
 Leave your comments below.